You can choose from 3 SEG tariffs:

 Different suppliers set their own Smart Export Guarantee rates.
 So each one will pay you a different amount for the electricity you export per kWh.

-FIT closed to new applicants in 2019 and SEG was launched in 2020 to replace it.
+FiT closed to new applicants in 2019 and SEG was launched in 2020 to replace it.
 There are 3 main differences:

 SEG is one payment for export, while FIT is made up of 2 payments – one for export and one for generation

-SEG payments are based on the actual amount of energy exported, while the FIT export payment is sometimes based on an estimate
+SEG payments are based on the actual amount of energy exported, while the FiT export payment is sometimes based on an estimate

 The readings we use for payments will be sent automatically from your smart meter 4 times a year – in March, June, September, and December.
 But if for some reason they're not sent automatically, we'll ask you to send them to us.